vjutvik/Contiki-IPsec/examples/ipsec/README.md

 Therefore, the recommended procedure is to check out this code in MS Windows, and execute the following in a Cygwin environment running on top of it (while in the directory examples/ipsec):
 	make TARGET=wismote

-(UPDATE: 20 September 2013: Alex Papanikolaou writes to say that as of now, there is a guide for building the msp430-gcc development version which features 20-bit instruction set support at http://wiki.contiki-os.org/doku.php?id=msp430x Please be warned that you may experience weird/unstable behaviour.)
+(UPDATE: 20 September 2013: Alex Papanikolaou writes to say that as of now, there is a guide for building the msp430-gcc development version (4.7.0) which features 20-bit instruction set support at http://wiki.contiki-os.org/doku.php?id=msp430x Please be warned that you may experience weird/unstable behaviour.)

+(UPDATE 2: 15 November 2013: Niclas Finne writes to alert me that _the 4.7.0 version of MSPgcc that is included in the latest Instant Contiki is quite broken_.
+The author have had much success with 4.7.2 and therefore suggests that you use that instead, preferably by using the following script (supplied by Real-Time Networks research group, Scuola Superiore Sant'Anna): https://github.com/tecip-nes/contiki-tres/wiki/Building-the-latest-version-of-mspgcc))

 ### The Native Target ###